nilq/rush-b/README.md

 ### Function.

 Normies call them functions.
-This is a match-pattern on BCAAs.
+This is a match-pattern on "*BCAAs*".

 ```java
 public static fib =